yitercel/aipartnerupflow/docs/api/http.md

 **Parameters:**
 - `task_id` (string, required): Task ID to execute.
 Can also use `id` as an alias.
 The method will execute the entire task tree starting from this task.
 - `use_streaming` (boolean, optional): Whether to use streaming mode for real-time progress updates (default: false).
-If true, progress updates are sent via EventQueue (SSE/WebSocket).
+If true, the endpoint returns a `StreamingResponse` with Server-Sent Events (SSE) instead of a JSON response.
 - `webhook_config` (object, optional): Webhook configuration for push notifications.
 If provided, task execution updates will be sent to the specified webhook URL via HTTP callbacks.
 This is similar to A2A Protocol's push notification feature.
   - `url` (string, required): Webhook callback URL where updates will be sent
   - `headers` (object, optional): HTTP headers to include in webhook requests (e.g., `{"Authorization": "Bearer token"}`)